-Babies (INF) are passengers that, at the date of the flight, are older than 7 days and younger than 2 years.
+Babies (INF) are passengers that, at the date of commencement of travel, are older than 7 days and younger than 2 years.

-Children (CHD) are passengers that, at the date of the flight, are between the age of 2 and 11 years.
+Children (CHD) are passengers that, at the date of commencement of travel, are between the age of 2 and 12 years.

 The maximum number of infants on board depends of the aircraft type and specifically, the number of additional oxygen masks and available infant belts on board the aircraft.

 When travelling with infants or children it will be allowed to transport, free of charge, a baby stroller/basket and a baby chair as checked baggage.

 Children and passengers travelling with babies must not be seated at emergency exit rows.

 Passengers with babies may only be seated in seats where a supplementary oxygen mask is available.

 In addition to specific documents that may be required, (e.g. Declaration of Unaccompanied Minors, document used to obtain subsidized fares, etc.).
 Portuguese and foreign minors residing in Portugal, are requested to present the following documentation:

 Valid identification document (B.I., birth certificate/personal schedule ”cédula pessoal” or passport);